 Which sites will be running in Michigan?

-It’s tough to say which online poker sites will set up shop in Michigan, however there is plenty of opportunity for the major players in the online poker industry to get involved.
+PokerStars has already launched the first real-money regulated online poker site in Michigan, however, there is plenty of opportunity for the major players in the online poker industry to get involved.
 With a population of nearly 10 million, Michigan is one of the largest states with the ability to offer online poker making it enticing for online operators to be involved.

-In early January 2020, PokerStars announced a deal with the Little Traverse Bay Bands tribe allowing them “first skin market access” to Michigan.
-Also, there is the MGM Grand Detroit which could launch a skin of playMGM Poker or partypoker.
-If the ability of sharing play pool liquidity takes shape, other sites like WSOP.com or 888poker may move to launch their own branded skins as well.
+In addition to PokerStars and their deal with the Little Traverse Bay Bands tribe which allowed them “first skin market access” to Michigan, there is the MGM Grand Detroit which could launch a skin of playMGM Poker or partypoker.
+If the ability to share player pool liquidity takes shape, other sites like WSOP.com or 888poker may move to launch their own branded skins as well.

 Can I play on Michigan sites even if I don’t live in the state?